Written on 05-04-2020

 It is part of our common humanity to feel that we have been expelled, from a kingdom of childhood in which all our needs are met.
 This sense of expulsion is reflected in many myths, for Westerners, most specifically in the story of the Garden of Eden.
 The world, it seems, is broken, fallen from a state of grace in which justice and peace were realities, and now reduced to aspirations.
 It is the heart of religious feeling to assert that somehow this state of grace continues, or has been restored, in spite of all contrary appearances and that we can, if we choose, live in it, away from the fallen world, at least in the caverns of our hearts.

-This possibility, however, while it is paid lip service by the many, is seriously considered by only a few.
-Most are satisfied to be distracted from the reality of the damaged world and our own limitations, rather than make the necessary effort of mind and soul to see past the disaster which is life into the glory beneath, and, in C. S. Lewis’s felicitous phrase, to be “surprised by joy.”
+This possibility, however, while it is paid lip service by many, is seriously considered by only a few.
+Most are satisfied to be distracted from the reality of the damaged world and our own limitations, rather than make the necessary effort of mind and soul to see past the disaster which is life into the glory beneath, and, in C. S. Lewis’s felicitous words, to be “surprised by joy.”

 But sometimes events occur that compel us en masse to confront reality: the fall of empires, the breakdown of society (as occurred during the Vietnam War), huge natural disasters (as is occurring right now).
-Such times are spiritual watersheds in the entire societies of those affected, with ramifications that last centuries, even millennia.
+Such times are spiritual watersheds in the societies of those affected, with ramifications that last centuries, even millennia.
 They are turning points in the history of our being.

 The entire world is now living through such a turning point: expelled from our dreams and awakened to a grim reality that is not new, but newly manifest to our eyes.
 Each of us, I think, has an opportunity to choose consciously between distraction (if we can manage it), or delight.